 Pineapple Orange Olive Oil Bundt Cake

-- 1 package pineapple cake mix (use Duncan Hines “Signature Pineapple)
+- 1 box pineapple cake mix (Duncan Hines “Signature Pineapple)

 - 1 tablespoon orange zest